Blah-Blah-Blah (Iggy Pop album): Release and reception

 Described by AllMusic as "the most calculatedly commercial album of Iggy's career", Blah-Blah-Blah was certified gold in Canada (more than 50,000 copies sold).
 In the U.S. it peaked at No. 75 on Billboard's Top 200 Albums chart.
 Rolling Stones contemporary review complained of a "nagging homogeneity to side one" but continued that "even at its most familiar, Blah-Blah-Blah is as spiritually outraged and emotionally direct as commercial pop gets these days".
 The same magazine also described the song "Cry for Love" as "a ripping fusion of classic Iggy rage, Bowie cabaret and unexpected romantic vulnerability".
+New Musical Express critic Don Watson described it as a fine if predictable album of "Adulted Orientated Decadence" geared towards the CD format, and that, unlike contemporary Rolling Stones, "it never sounds desperate, only sad."
+In The Village Voice, Robert Christgau dismissed Pop for "copping to conscience".